Slovenia Hidden Gems: Ultimate Guide to Ljubljana and Lake Bled

 Day 1: Old Town Ljubljana

-Both the train station and the bus station are a 15-20 minute walk from the river and the center of the Old Town.
+Both the train station and the bus station are a 15-20 minute walk from the center of the Old Town.
 Much of Old Town Ljubljana is pedestrianized, so it makes more sense to walk than to taxi.

 Preseren Square

-Preseren Square is the heart of the Old Town of Ljubljana.
+We started our tour of the Old Town in Preseren Square, the heart of the Old Town of Ljubljana.
 From this square you can admire the river, the Triple Bridge, and some beautiful architecture.
+This was our first glimpse into the charm of Ljubljana.

 Riverside Market

 The Riverside Market is just across the river after crossing on the Triple Bridge.
 This Old Town market spans a stretch of the river and sells local handicrafts as well as local produce.
+I always like to browse the local markets to find locally produced food souvenirs.
 Certain days of the week, the market also hosts a street food festival.
 The market is book-ended by the photogenic Dragon Bridge.

 Ljubljana Castle